This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 A More Budget-Friendly Option

-Although I’ve never tried them, the Anker Soundcore Life Q20 Hybrid Active Noise Cancelling Headphones (black) seem to combine affordability with decent quality.
+Although I haven’t tried them personally, the Anker Soundcore Life Q20 Hybrid Active Noise Canceling Headphones (black) seem to strike a good balance between affordability and decent quality.

-They’re available in black, blue, and silver.
+They’re available in black, blue, silver, and pink.
 If you decide to give these a whirl, I hope they work well!

 2) Everlasting Comfort Lumbar Support Pillow (Black)